godotengine/godot-website/README.md

 itself should not be deployed, as it only contains the source files.
 The build version of the website is available as the `published` branch instead.

-This branch has a detached history and always contains the single commit with the most recent build.
-As such simple `git pull` doesn't work with it.
-To deploy it you must either pull the branch anew, removing and recreating your local branch, or reset the local branch with `git reset --hard`.
-Make sure to perform `git fetch` beforehand to receive the latest changelog from the remote.

-Note, that this is not needed for local development.
+Note, that this is not relevant for local development.
 Locally you would build the website in place and then serve the `_site` folder.
 See the detailed instructions above.

 ## Project structure